Tales of Discontinuation Syndrome

 7) dysfunctional family / religious / community beliefs

 1) Therapy should start before withdrawal.
 I know this can be scary.
 I went through so many useless counselors.
 You can start with virtual visits, your EAP, a local hotline, social media accounts of doctors and licensed therapists, or whatever resources you feel drawn to.
 The important part is that you learn how to feel, identify, and express your feelings to yourself and to another person, learn physical and mental coping mechanisms for overwhelming feelings, and develop a toolkit for handling psychological and somatic emergencies.
-Cognitive behavioral therapy, Compassionate Inquiry, Somatic Experiencing, breathwork, journaling, meditation, NeuroCycle and other mind-management programs, yoga, hypnotherapy, craniosacral therapy, reiki… anything.
+Cognitive behavioral therapy, Compassionate Inquiry, Somatic Experiencing, breathwork, journaling, meditation, NeuroCycle and other mind-management programs, EFT/ tapping, yoga, hypnotherapy, acupuncture, craniosacral therapy, reiki… anything.
 There are MANY different practices in many different modalities for coping with negative thoughts and physical alarm in the body.
 Find some techniques that work for you, and a practitioner – in person or online – who resonates with you.

 2) If you haven’t adopted a healthy nutrition plan during withdrawal, do it ASAP.
 As I said, undiagnosed food sensitivities can be THE game changer in your mental and physical health.
 Proper nutrition might even get you off other medications.
 At the very least, empowering yourself to research nutrition and choose a personalized, thoughtful eating plan will build a very important neural pathway toward your new healed brain: willpower and self-determination, self-healing abilities through new choices.
-A good place to start on your own is to read the books on Whole30, GAPS, keto, paleo, AIP, Wahl's.)
+A good place to start on your own is to read the books on Whole30, GAPS, keto, paleo, AIP, Wahl's Protocol.)

 3) If you haven’t detoxed your home during withdrawal, do it ASAP.
 Chemical sensitivities can also be a game changer in mental and physical health.
 It can be downright overwhelming to learn just how many thousands of chemicals are being used in our daily routines which are linked to disorders of the brain and nervous system, endocrine system, reproductive system, immune system, heart, lungs, circadian rhythms, and even cancer.
 Laundry detergent and fabric softener, air fresheners, perfumes, shampoo, soaps, cleaners, candles, cosmetics, deodorant, toothpaste, dish soap, cookware, upholstery and carpets, furniture, fragrances, dyes, water-proofing, fitness clothing, synthetic fabrics… PLEASE READ UP ON THIS!
 Detoxing your life can be a daunting process.
 Start with the things already on your grocery list that need replaced.
-Google “dangers of toxic _______” and find out what clean alternatives you can purchase, make yourself at home, or do without all together.
-If you are still overwhelmed and don’t have the time or money, just be mindful of starting to purchases the ones with no fragrance, dyes, artificial or synthetic anything, organic, unbleached, etc. Be most concerned about the things that are absorbed directly into your skin – lotions, deodorant, cosmetics, clothing and detergents.
+Google “dangers of toxic _______” and find out what clean alternatives you can purchase, make at home, or do without altogether.
+If you are still overwhelmed and don’t have the time or money, just be mindful of starting to purchase things with no fragrance, dyes, artificial or synthetic anything, organic, unbleached, etc. Be most concerned about the things that are absorbed directly into your skin – lotions, deodorant, cosmetics, clothing, and detergents.
 As for perfumes, cosmetics, fresheners, and scents – just ditch them altogether!
 Nothing cheaper than that!

 As with food, undiagnosed chemical sensitivities can be wreaking havoc on your mental and physical health, and eliminating them just might do wonders in your life, and possibly get you off other medications (which can also be hidden sources of mental and physical side effects.)
 Cleaning up all areas of your environment of mental and physical toxicity can snowball into a fantastic rebirth, way beyond depression, into downright bliss!